 When it comes to a guru who tells he had been this and that known person in past lives, a researcher gets another difficulty to grapple with.
 One is that of extra-sensory perception had by yoga.
 In the Patanjali Yoga Sutras, it is stated that many sorts of powers may be developed in yoga-meditation.
 Not that all of them seem needed, but you never know . . .

 In short, yogic attunement powers may explain or explain away guru claims of past lives too.
-In the case of Yogananda who said he had been William the Conqueror, there is a scene where he enters a building and describes the rooms in it to his secretary - before he entered those rooms, that is.
+In the case of Yogananda who said he had been William the Conqueror, there is a scene where he enters a building started by William but expanded and completed after the body of William had exploded in his coffin, creating a horrible smell that sent mourners running for the exits (!).
+Yogananda described rooms that William had not built or been in - described the rooms to his secretary at the time - before he entered those rooms, that is.
 Some have taken that scenario as evidence that Yogananda had been William the Conquer, who started the building.
-But if the building had been changed since William, that disproves the simple view that "He had been William and he remembered his buildings" - no matter how others had changed them later on, after William died and his belly burst - That scene is described in chronicles.
+But if the building had been changed since William, that disproves the simple view that "He had been William and he remembered his buildings" - no matter how others had changed them later on, after William died and his belly burst so badly - That scene is described in chronicles.

 1. You might think that such an enlightened guy would be a good guy in future lives, but study the evidence.
 He also told friends back in India that he had once been a vicious, murderous desert marauder, and the thought of it made Yogananda shudder, Sailendra Dasgupta informs.
 He was Yogananda's secretary in India and wrote his biography in time [Psy 111-12].